Winter Plumbing Tips

 This is why, if you can, you should install pipes in insulated or heated areas, or underground, under the frost line.
 Right now, you can wrap your pipes with insulation or put sleeves over them.
 You also want to keep faucets on at a drip when things get really cold, which can be enough to keep from a burst pipe.

 If a pipe cracks or bursts, then you need to take quick steps to turn off the water supply and patch up any leaks before you call a plumber to solve the problem.
 If you come across a frozen pipe, you will want to call a plumbing expert as soon as possible before the problem gets worse.
-You can find the quick and excellent service you need at A-1 Sewer & Septic Service, Inc. You won’t be charged anything extra for emergencies on evenings or weekend.
-Schedule service with an experienced Kansas City plumber today!
+You can find the quick and excellent service you need at A-1 Sewer & Septic Service, Inc. Schedule service with an experienced Kansas City plumber today!